 Step 3: Call the Hotel Directly

 Contacting the hotel directly when booking wheelchair accessible hotel rooms is essential.
 When you call, you will want to confirm what you have read online before making your reservation.
 Ask for detailed information about the accessible features in the guestrooms and in the hotel itself because each hotel will have its own interpretation of the term “wheelchair accessible”.
-Which brings you to Step 4.
+This brings you to Step 4.

 Step 4: Ask Questions